“”

 It’s one of those cruel realities of living with an invisible illness, especially one we still don’t fully understand.
 My endocrinologist and PCP don’t think my thyroid antibodies matter as long as my TSH looks good.
 I respectfully disagree, because my body clearly does.

-So here’s the lesson I keep learning on repeat: I don’t earn worthiness by pushing through.
-Rest isn’t a retreat; it’s part of the plan.
-And maybe the healthiest thing I can do is stop trying to “optimize” and just listen.
+So here’s the lesson I keep relearning: I don’t earn worthiness by pushing through.
+Rest isn’t retreat; sometimes it’s the most productive thing I can do.
+And maybe the healthiest choice isn’t trying to "optimize" my body at all, it's simply listening to it.

 More from GIRLHOOD